 Once I had settled this in my mind, I needed to start or join a business more aligned with my values and philosophy.
 After meaningful discussions with the partners at HPH, I joined the team.
 It really was an easy decision to make.

-Paul is a Director of HPH Financial Planning Pty Ltd, AFS License No. 337755.
+Paul is a Director and Representative of HPH Financial Planning Pty Ltd, AFS License No. 337755.